Razer DeathAdder V3 HyperSpeed

 Bottom Line

-Choose it for a light, precise, right-handed wireless FPS mouse with excellent battery life.
-Skip it if you need Bluetooth, RGB, a flexible cable, or 8K polling included in the box.
+Choose it if you want a light, fast, comfortable small-to-medium ergonomic FPS mouse with strong battery life.
+Skip it if you need Bluetooth, lots of buttons, RGB, a flexible cable, or a shape that suits larger hands.

 Best for